 phone: (303) 724-8332

-Meleah Himber is the Community Outreach Liaison for the Center for Bioethics and Humanities.
-She has extensive experience in higher education, including medical school curriculum implementation, curriculum development and assessment for public
+Meleah Himber is the outreach program manager for the Center for Bioethics and Humanities.
+She has ten years of experience in higher education, including medical school curriculum implementation, curriculum development, outreach, and assessment for public

 health research interventions.
-Meleah got her start in bioethics at the University of Pittsburgh as the Curriculum Developer on a NIH Bioethics Infrastructure grant, Building Trust Between Minorities and Researchers, for which she created and evaluated educational
+Meleah got her start in bioethics at the University of Pittsburgh as the Curriculum Developer on a NIH Bioethics Infrastructure grant, Building Trust Between Minorities and Researchers, where she created and evaluated educational

 programming for both

 researchers and racial and ethnic communities to encourage greater collaboration and involvement in public health research with the goal of eliminating health disparities.